MaynSantosGit/SystemInfo4Terminal/README.md

 └───────────────┴──────────────────────────────────────────────┘

 Licence
 Do whatever you want with it.
 If you fix something, consider sharing it back.
-I consider this as a public domain.
+I consider this as a public domain python script.

 Questions or ideas?
 Open an issue or ping me at mayn@outlook.ph.